comtrya/comtrya/README.md

 You'll find binaries over on the [releases page](https://github.com/rawkode/comtrya/releases/latest).

-If you're not feeling risk-adverse, you can use this one-liner:
+If you're not feeling risk-averse, you can use this one-liner:

 ```shell
 curl -fsSL https://get.comtrya.dev | sh